Stoick receives his first journal, and describes his life with his family. Draft two.

 In two days, Flint will be four-and-more, and can get into trouble with Papa.
 Papa is firmer, with keeping silent and giving chores and other hard things.
-Papa will make him obey, and he wilna will not like it.
+Papa will make him obey, and he won’twill not like it.

 Papa says if I work hard at my studies and do not shirk my duty, he will take me on his work.
-When Papa asks me questions about my studies, I will do poorly and be in trouble.
-I want to go with him, but cannot criticize Mama, so I am stuck.
+I want to go with him, but Flint does not let me study.
+What Papa asks questions, I will have no answers, and be in trouble.
+I cannot criticize Mama, so I am stuck.

 I am weary of Flint and it is harder to like him today.
 I hope he goes to bed early and sleeps all of tomorrow, so I can be left alone.